matter-labs/zksync-era/docs/src/specs/zk_chains/interop.md

    it to the MessageRoot.
 6. Receiving the tx on the destination chain

    - On the destination chain the xL2 txs is verified.
-This means the merkle proof is checked agains the MessageRoot.
+This means the merkle proof is checked against the MessageRoot.
      This shows the the xL2 txs was indeed sent.
    - After this the txs can be executed.
 The tx hash is stored in the L2Nullifier contract, so that the txs cannot be replayed.